State to Businesses: Take Steps to Prevent Cyberattacks

 “We must collaborate to raise awareness of the dangers, strengthen our defenses and prepare to respond and recover,” the report says.
 “We are connected in this effort.”

-Arthur House, the state's first state's chief cybersecurity risk officer, said Connecticut wants to be a leader in managing cyberthreats.
+Arthur House, the state’s first chief cybersecurity risk officer, said Connecticut wants to be a leader in managing cyberthreats.

 Too many companies underestimate this threat or don't know how to protect themselves until it's too late.